tomggill/Axum-Google-OAuth-Rest-Api-Example/README.md

 ### Introduction

-In my effort to learn rust I found there isn't many examples of a full E2E authentication setup using rust Axum for the Google OAuth flow.
+In my effort to learn rust I found there isn't many examples of a full E2E authentication setup using Axum for the Google OAuth flow.
 I have created this project as an example for any future developers wanting to integrate with Google OAuth.

 This repository includes: